notpvpgod/Java-Plugins/README.md

 <ins>[1.8 supported only]</ins>

-This plugin includes these commands: (/hello, /hi, /heal, /feed
+This plugin includes these commands: (/hello, /hi, /heal, /feed)

 This plugin sends a welcome message for everyone joining the server.

 This plugin also sends a message to the player what block you are standing on.

-*Made my pvpgod*
+*Made by pvpgod*

 *v1.0*